-Looking at the above statistics you must have understood that becoming a java developer is not all you have on your plate, applying it to develop and deploy some amazing projects is more important to give your resume a push in the software industry.
-Before jumping into ideas for some amazing java projects for beginners in 2022, let’s understand briefly why java is so much popular?
+Looking at the above statistics you must have understood that becoming a java developer is not all you have on your plate, applying it to develop and deploy some simple and fun projects is more important to give your resume a push in the software industry.

-- Being an object-oriented programming language, Java is much closer to the real world than most other languages.
-Abstraction, encapsulation, inheritance, polymorphism, and dynamic binding are but some of the many features of the OOP paradigm.
+- Being an object-oriented programming language, Java is much closer to the real world than most other languages, with concepts like Abstraction, encapsulation, inheritance, and polymorphism.

-- Java quickly became a favorite of the software industry because it made the development process more efficient, solved the problem of software distribution across platforms, and removed the need to constantly port programs.
+- Java quickly became a favorite of the software industry because it made the development process more efficient and solved the problem of software distribution across platforms.

 - Java's usefulness has grown over the years as programmers develop new ways to use it on servers, bringing performance and scalability to a whole new level.